Are Soft Potatoes Still Good to Cook and Eat?

 Fiber has many health benefits, such as regulating blood cholesterol and glucose levels, promoting regular bowel movements, and making you feel full longer.
 The potato skin provides 50% of dietary fiber.

-The fiber in potatoes consists of soluble and insoluble fiber, or resistant starch, gentler on the intestinal tract, producing less gas.
 This unique starch acts like a prebiotic that promotes the growth of good bacteria, minimizing the symptoms of irritable bowel syndrome or constipation.

 Iron (6%)

 A large potato can contain 3.2 mg of iron, producing proteins that carry oxygen throughout the body.
 Sweet potatoes have slightly less (2.1) but are still iron-rich.
-Potatoes are a perfect food choice for individuals with iron-deficiency anemia.

 Antioxidants